 It doesn’t make a lot of sense unless you’ve heard the rumors – wonder-man Casabag actually took all of Gano Excel’s info and ran with it, starting up his own MLM called GanoLife.

 Sure enough, the GanoLife “Executive Team” page shows a photo with Joven Casabag in it, although they make no mention of actual names of their executive team members.
 GanoLife also launched in March 2013, just two months after Gano Excel shut down their US branch.

 How much does Gano Excel cost?

-You must maintain a minimum of 60 personal volume and 180 group volume per month to remain fully qualified.
+$50 – but you must maintain a minimum of 60 personal volume and 180 group volume per month to remain fully qualified.

 If there’s one thing MLMs love to sell, it’s magical secret ingredients that they found way off in the Amazons or Himalayas.
 These berries and plants and herbs usually have superpowers that cure every disease on the face of the planet and make you look like America’s Next Top Model.